safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise1.md

 Enter "Incoming Building Footprints" as the new publication's name.

-Next click in the text box besides Topics to Publish To.
+Next, click on the text box beside Topics to Publish To.
 Type in ShapeIncomingFile and click on the entry with that name that appears in the drop-down list.
 This will create a new topic and assign it to this publication.

 ![](./Images/Img4.401.Ex1.NewPublicationDialog.png)